Prepayment meters and pay as you go energy

 How does a prepayment meter help you get out of debt?

-If you owe money to your energy supplier, you can pay this off in small installments every time you top up your prepayment meter.
+If you owe money to your energy supplier, you can pay this off in small instalments every time you top up your prepayment meter.
 In the meantime, paying for your energy usage in advance means you won’t fall further into debt.

 Can I get a green prepayment energy tariff?